HishamSaeed/CFD_Lab/README.md

 * JSON for Modern C++ library (nlohmann/json), just download the hpp file nlohmann repository https://github.com/nlohmann/json/tree/develop/single_include/nlohmann and include it in your project.

 ## Credentials
-* For accessing the Blob storage account, create a dir with the name `credentials` and add the storage account access token to it as follows
+* For accessing the Blob storage account, create a dir with the name `credentials` and add the storage account access token to a JSON file under the name `access-token.json` as follows
 ```
 {
     "access_token": "<storage-account-access-token>"